kauwai/kauwai/README.md

-# 👋 Hi there, I'm Kauwai
+# 👋 Hello there, I'm Kauwai

 💻 I'm a Full-Stack Developer from Brasilia, Brazil!